sabirprogrammer/humannactionrecgonition/README.md

-# Semister Project Report
+# Humman Action Recognition

-## Project Title: ** Human Action Detection Using Pose Estimation and Machine Learning**
+## Project Title: ** Humman Action Recognition Using Pose Estimation and Machine Learning**

 ---

 ## Abstract

-SmartPose.AI is a machine learning-powered system that detects human actions in real-time using webcam input.
+Humman Action Recognition is a machine learning-powered system that detects human actions in real-time using webcam input.
 By leveraging pose estimation techniques (MediaPipe) and a Random Forest classifier, the system classifies physical human actions like sitting, standing, clapping, drinking, etc. The frontend is developed using Streamlit, offering a user-friendly web interface.
 This project aims to provide an offline and real-time human action recognition solution for smart surveillance, health monitoring, and fitness apps.

 ---

 ## Introduction

 With the rise of intelligent systems, recognizing human actions in real time has become a growing need in multiple fields such as surveillance, physical therapy, and smart home environments.
 However, many real-time systems rely heavily on high-end GPUs or cloud services.
-SmartPose.AI offers an alternative: a lightweight, efficient system that runs locally with standard hardware.
+Humman Action Recognition offers an alternative: a lightweight, efficient system that runs locally with standard hardware.

 ---